-This time of year (January & February) is hard for many people.
-These grey days can bring you down and it can sometimes feel like the bad stuff life throws at you happens exclusively at this time of year.
+January & February is hard for many people.
+Those grey days can bring you down and it can sometimes feel like the bad stuff life throws at you happens exclusively during this time of year.
 Despite all this, we’re always hearing about how important it is to maintain a positive attitude, even when it’s hard to do so.
 The question becomes how to maintain a positive attitude, even when the world feels like it’s falling down around you.

 The emotional scale consists of a list of words that describe human emotions.
 Positive emotions like gratitude, appreciation, love, optimism, contentment and forgiveness are at the top of the scale and negative emotions like shame, hurt, guilt, jealousy and grief are at the bottom.

 The physical body is made up of trillions of cells which all vibrate and the higher the vibration the healthier the cells.
 Continue reading